 AdEspresso assessed almost $300 million of Facebook Ad spend to determine the above-mentioned average Facebook advertising expenditure.

-However, you should bear this in mind that the above numbers are references at best and cannot give you a realistic approximation of your ad expenditure.
-If you wish to tabulate a realistic budget for your Facebook Ad campaign, you need to understand the factors influencing Facebook ads cost.
+However, you should bear in mind that the above numbers are references at best and cannot give you a realistic approximation of your ad expenditure.
+If you wish to tabulate a realistic budget for your Facebook Ad campaign, you need to understand the factors influencing Facebook ads costs.

 Regardless, the real cost of any advertisement lies in the conversion, i.e., the return-on-ad-spend (ROAS).